Spain

 NOTE: Eucalyptus plantations are also extremely common in Portugal.

-When you encounter eucalyptus in a dry environment, you will most likely be in the province of Huelva.
+When you encounter eucalyptus trees in a dry environment, you will most likely be in the province of Huelva.
 You can find them more rarely in Extremadura in the north and up until Córdoba in the east.

 On the east coast of Spain, you can find many orange tree plantations.
 They are usually in small valleys, and if they are in flat land you can usually see mountains to the west, north or south.